vanessaquinland/vanessaquinland.github.io/_posts/2019-10-16-Sparklies.md

 This
 ![Big Dipper](/img/bigdipper.png)

-One hint I would give myself is to make sure that the second line that updates the second variable ,in this case color=color+1, is written in each of the if statements so it only increases when the code prints something.
+One hint I would give myself